-Here are Football Whispers’ ten best Spanish managers of all time.
+The top 10 best Spanish managers of all time

 10. Juande Ramos

-Much of the credit for Sevilla’s achievements over the past two decades has gone to Monchi, the club’s sporting director.
-However, while his transfer dealings and long-term strategising has had a massive impact on the Andalusian side’s progress, some praise must be given to Juande Ramos for kicking off an exciting new era.
+Much of the credit for Sevilla’s achievements over the past two decades went to Monchi, the club’s sporting director – now with Aston Villa.
+However, while his transfer dealings and long-term strategising have had a massive impact on the Andalusian side’s progress, some praise must be given to Juande Ramos for kicking off an exciting new era.

 Ramos didn’t enjoy much success as a player – he bounced around Spain’s lower leagues before retiring at the age of 28 – however, as a manager, he eventually worked his way up to La Liga through spells at Barcelona’s B team and Rayo Vallecano, where he won promotion.

 In two seasons as Sevilla manager, from 2005 to 2007, he led the club to two consecutive UEFA Cup wins, one European Super Cup, one Spanish Cup and one Spanish Super Cup.
 In addition, he took the club to third place in La Liga in 2006/07, where they finished just five points behind champions Real Madrid.